Statistical Significance and Credibility in Marketing

 The most reliable way to measure campaign effectiveness is to split the campaign’s target audience into two separate groups and to compare the resulting behavior of each one: a test group (those customers that actually receive the campaign) and a control group (customers similar to those in the test group, but who received no campaigns during the campaign measurement period).

 The goal is to understand how much impact the campaign had on any particular uplift metric (such as an increase in the amount that customers spent), by analyzing the differences in behavior between the test and control group.

-There are various techniques for measuring campaign effectiveness in terms of uplift and statistical credibility.
-The following describes one approach (which is the one used by Optimove's CDP software).
+There are various techniques for measuring campaign effectiveness in terms of uplift and statistical significance.
+The following describes the approach used by Optimove’s software.

-When conducting campaign analysis, this approach considers two distinct performance factors:
+When conducting campaign analysis, Optimove runs two statistical tests:

 Frequently Asked Questions about Measuring Marketing Campaign Effectiveness

 Optimove users are a curious bunch, and because the Optimove software reports on the uplift and statistical significance of the campaigns it manages, Optimove users often seek to understand how to make the best use of these results when measuring marketing effectiveness.
 Here are answers to some questions we’re received on the topic of statistical significance.
 These answers will help clarify the practical implementations of the statistical marketing concepts discussed above.